MileHacker Logo

 • Main roads linking Huambo to Luanda and other provincial capitals show significant improvements.

-• Many secondary roads, particularly in the countryside, remain unpaved and can be in poor condition.
+• Many secondary roads, especially in rural areas, remain unpaved and could be in poor condition.

-• Driving at night is strongly discouraged due to poor the ability to see and increased security risks.
+• Driving at night is strongly discouraged due to poor clarity and increased security risks.

 Walking & Cycling